 Try Pureflix for free for 30 days and then continue at $99.99 annually (paying annually saves you $32).

 When I talk to readers about cutting cable, the one reason many don’t is they don’t want to give up watching sports.
 They love watching their favorite team and don’t want to miss a play.
-Believe it or not, there are easy alternatives available so you can still catch your favorite sports without cable!
+Believe it or not, there are ways you can still catch your favorite sports without cable!

 The one thing many people question is the cost for some of these subscriptions.
 They can seem pretty steep.
 However, if you do the math, only subscribing to the one you need can end up saving you money in the long run.